MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/create-work-workspaces.md

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]
 [!INCLUDE [version-vs-gt-eq-2019](../../includes/version-vs-gt-eq-2019.md)]

 Your workspace is your local copy of the team's codebase.
-This is where you develop and test your code in isolation until you are ready to check in your work.
+This is where you develop and test your code in isolation until you're ready to check in your work.
 In most cases the only workspace you need is created automatically for you and you don't have to edit it.

-In some cases, you might want to modify your workspace or create multiple workspaces to isolate and switch among the changes you are making in different [branches](./branching-strategies-with-tfvc.md).
+In some cases, you might want to modify your workspace or create multiple workspaces to isolate and switch among the changes you're making in different [branches](./branching-strategies-with-tfvc.md).

 ## Add, edit, or remove a workspace

-After you [connect to the project](../../organizations/projects/connect-to-projects.md) or press Ctrl+0, C, you can manage your workspaces.
+In Visual Studio, after you [connect to your project](../../organizations/projects/connect-to-projects.md) or press Ctrl+0, C, you can manage your workspaces.

 From the **Home** page in **Team Explorer** or Ctrl+0, H, select the arrow next to **Workspace**, and select **Manage workspaces**.

 ![Screenshot showing Manage workspaces in Team Explorer.](media/create-work-workspaces/manage-workspaces.png)

-From [Source Control Explorer](use-source-control-explorer-manage-files-under-version-control.md), select the arrow next to **Workspace**, and select **Workspaces**.
+Or, from [Source Control Explorer](use-source-control-explorer-manage-files-under-version-control.md), select the arrow next to **Workspace**, and select **Workspaces**.

 ![Screenshot showing Workspaces in Source Control Explorer.](media/create-work-workspaces/explorer-workspaces.png)